vcerny01/mep/README.md

 ```

 `[+-NUMBER]` is a shift relative to the current day/week/month/year, it can be both positive and negative.
-Doesn't need to be specified, defaults to 0.
+It doesn't need to be specified, defaults to 0.

-Just test it out.

 example:

-These are contents of a markdown file named `test.md`:
+This is text in file `test.md`:

 ```markdown
 # Events